rdp10037/strive-cycling/README.md

 ## Known Issues

+- **Heat-Map Data**: The existing heat-map implementation uses dummy data for prototyping and testing only at this time.
+No real activity duration data is displayed.
+This will be addressed in future updates.
 - **Calorie metric shows as 0**: Current logic fetches summaries only; full per-activity fetch is required to access calories per Strava API best practices.
 - **Mismatch in year-to-date stats**: Some stats (like YTD rides) show as 0 on Strive even though they appear correctly in the official Strava app.
 - **Limited nutrition logging**: Only basic hydration and food logging are supported.
 Data may not persist due to the lack of a backend.
+Nutrition logging will be expanded to support more in depth nutrition macros in the future and data persistence will be addressed with the implication of a full backend along side the first TestFlight beta version.
 - **Minimal error handling**: Networking and decoding errors are not yet fully surfaced in the UI.

 ---